-The Strube UK’s Sugar Beet team, headed up by Richard Powell, brings together nearly 130 years worth of experience with sugar beet and a wealth of knowledge which makes us your natural sugar beet partners.
-Find out a bit more about us…
+The Strube UK’s Sugar Beet team, headed up by Mark Culloden and brings together nearly 100 years worth of experience with sugar beet and a wealth of knowledge which makes us your natural sugar beet partners.
+Find out a bit more about us...

 Richard comes from a largely medical family, with both his father and brother having been doctors and his uncle a Reader in Neuro-anatomy at Oxford University.
 But Richard always wanted to go into agriculture.
 He studied Agricultural Science at the Royal Agricultural College, with a clear view to going into Farm Management and his first posting was as Assistant to the Farms Director on 6,000 acres in High Norfolk.

 During his two years with the Weasenham Farms Company, one of the key projects that he worked on was to investigate the yield of the sugar beet on the company’s 7 farms in North Norfolk.
 The average yield of the 1,100 acres was 14 tonnes per acre (34.6 T/ha.), the national average, and the proposition was that the yield could be raised by 1 tonne per acre.
 The project involved every facet of sugar beet growing and employed many technologies including infra-red and panchromatic aerial photography, soil sampling and seed research.
 Richard was already “hooked” on sugar beet!

 In 1983, Richard joined Miln Marsters, at the time, one of the UK’s most prestigious seed companies.
 His role, as Seed Production Fieldsman for the South and West of the country, would take him back to Gloucestershire for another 5 years, where he was responsible for seed crops of cereals, grasses, kales and rapes as well as sugar beet seed for Hilleshog.